DRAMATISE AND CHARACTERISE

 Unsurprisingly, there will always be some who rely on would-be influencers’ anxieties, convincing them that there is a hidden technique to attract followers.
 This, however, is proverbial fool’s gold.

 There is no such thing as a shortcut in life, just as there is no get-rich-quick plan that can substitute sheer hard effort.
-Self-proclaimed experts, on the other hand, will promote hash-tagging and engagement groups.
+Self-proclaimed experts, on the other hand, will promote hash tagging and engagement groups.

 These are effective, but only when utilised strategically.
 If there is a secret to social media marketing, it is that you must continually provide high-quality content.
 This content must then be viewed by your intended audience.
-Perhaps the easiest method to accomplish this is through sponsored advertisements or shout-outs.
+Perhaps the easiest method to accomplish this is through sponsored advertisements or shout outs.

 Of course, there are those who gain from the algorithm.
-This is particularly true for emerging algorithms like TikTok, Reels, and YouTube clips.
+This is particularly true for emerging algorithms like as TikTok, Reels, and YouTube clips.
 True overnight achievements, however, are likely to be in the minority.
 Often the true algorithm winners are those who have amassed a library of accomplished material over time.

 TAKEAWAYS